tuanmanh1410/voc2coco/README.md

 # voc2coco

 This is script for converting VOC format XMLs to COCO format json(ex. coco_eval.json).
+Here I modify/add some codes which be suitable with custom xml file annotations

 ### Why we need to convert VOC xmls to COCO format json ?